markmbaum/libode/README.md

 This repo contains a collection of C++ classes for solving systems of ordinary differential equations (ODEs) in autonomous form.
 Documentation is [here](https://wordsworthgroup.github.io/libode/).
 All of the solvers are single-step, Runge-Kutta-like methods.
 There are explicit, adaptive solvers up to the ninth order.
 The repository also includes Rosenbrock methods, a singly-diagonal implicit Runge-Kutta (SDIRK) method, and several fully implicit Runge-Kutta methods.
 However, only a few of the implicit methods have solid adaptive time steppers at this point.
 With the current collection of solvers and features, `libode` is well suited to any non-stiff systems and to stiff systems that are tightly coupled and have a known Jacobian (ones that don't require sparse or banded matrix routines).

 The classes were originally styled after [Chris Rycroft](https://people.seas.harvard.edu/~chr/)'s [example classes](https://github.com/chr1shr/am225_examples/tree/master/1a_ode_solvers).
-Their structure makes it easy to build a templated integrator on top of an arbitrary solver class and easily switch the solver/method.
+Their structure makes it easy to build a templated integrator on top of an arbitrary solver class and switch the solver/method.
 Implicit methods can be given a function for the ODE system's Jacobian or, if none is provided, the Jacobian is estimated using finite differences.

 Several of the solvers and much more detail on the methods can be found in these amazing books:
 * Hairer, E., Nørsett, S. P. & Wanner, G. Solving Ordinary Differential Equations I: Nonstiff Problems.
 (Springer-Verlag, 1987).